datastructures-js/binary-search-tree/README.md

 ### traverseInOrder
 O(n)

-traverses the tree in order (left-node-right).
+traverses the tree in order (left-node-right). it also accepts an optional third param as a callback to abort traversal when it returns true.

 ```js
 nums.traverseInOrder((node) => console.log(node.getValue()));